MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-eudb.md

 # Migration Manager and the European Union Data Boundary (EUDB)

 >[!Important]
->Beginning April 1, 2023, all new migrations, except for Stream, will be processed in the European Union (EU).
+>Beginning April 1, 2023, all new European Union (EU) scans and migrations, except for Stream, will be processed in the EU.
 >You may continue to run existing migrations until September 30, 2023.
 Starting October 1, 2023, you will no longer have access to migration projects created in the United States (US).
 >
 >Stream migrations created before April 1, 2023 may continue to run in the US project until February 15, 2024.